nodegui/svelte-nodegui/Readme.md

 ### Svelte NodeGUI

-File issues and get in touch, and we can guide you to something broken that needs fixing!
+File issues and get in touch (e.g. on the [Svelte Discord](https://svelte.dev/chat)'s `#nativedev` channel), and we can guide you to something broken that needs fixing!

 ### NodeGUI